lazaronixon/react-native-turbolinks/README.md

 #### `renderTitle(title, subtitle)`
 Change title of current view.
 For example if you want to get title from page source.

+#### `renderTabTitle(title, subtitle, tabIndex)`
+Change title of view inside tab.
+For example if you want to get title from page source.
+It should be used inside `turbolinksVisitCompleted` using tabIndex from event.

 #### `renderActions(actions)`
 Change actions of current view.
 For example if you want to mount a menu looking for data-attributes on page source.
 - `action:`